Open-Model-Initiative/OMI-Data-Pipeline/GETTING_STARTED.md

 To stop the environment, start by using ctrl+c (or cmd+c) to stop the current processes.

 Then use `task stop-all` to full stop the environment.

-If you want to remove the docker volumes used by the database, run `task db:teardown`